 Avulsed teeth Fractured and Avulsed Teeth Fractured and avulsed teeth are dental emergencies that require immediate treatment.
 Fractures are divided by depth into those that Affect only the enamel Expose the dentin Expose the pulp read more that are quickly replaced (< 30 minutes) have a good prognosis and are often retained, although most ultimately require a root canal.
 The longer the tooth has been out of the socket, the worse the prognosis, so replacement by emergency or primary care practitioners is often warranted.
 However, after about 2 hours, replacement is usually not done by nonspecialists unless in consultation with a dentist, and is usually not considered worth trying after about 3 hours.

-Patients should be instructed not to wash or scrub their avulsed tooth and to bring it in a container of milk or (for reliable patients) under their tongue.
+Patients should be instructed not to wash or scrub their avulsed tooth, to handle it only by the crown (the end opposite the root), and to bring it in a container of milk or (for reliable patients) under their tongue.
 Health professionals should keep a supply of a buffered liquid such as Hanks' Balanced Salt Solution (HBSS) as a temporary storage/transport medium.

 (See also Dental Emergencies Overview of Dental Emergencies Emergency dental treatment by a physician is sometimes required when a dentist is unavailable to treat the following conditions: Fractured and avulsed teeth Mandibular dislocation Postextraction... read more , and Fractured and Avulsed Teeth Fractured and Avulsed Teeth Fractured and avulsed teeth are dental emergencies that require immediate treatment.
 Fractures are divided by depth into those that Affect only the enamel Expose the dentin Expose the pulp read more .)

 An avulsed, extruded, laterally luxated, or severely subluxed (ie, mobile, painful, and possibly bleeding) permanent tooth